Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 ### `bsr_dense_addmm` (DSD)

 The DSD pattern has a direct translation to a dense matrix multiply, so here the experimental setup does not require as much explanation.
-However support for this type of sparse-dense matrix multiplication already exists within PyTorch.
-In PyTorch 2.0 `BSR @ Dense` multiplication would forward to cuSPARSE for float32, and for half precision types a custom implementation was added which bridged the functionality gap using a composition of dense matrix multiplications.
+However, support for this type of sparse-dense matrix multiplication already exists within PyTorch.
+In PyTorch 2.0 `BSR @ Dense` multiplication would forward to cuSPARSE for float32, and to a custom implementation for half precision types.
 Here we compare to both the dense baseline and these older implementations of the same operation.

 Again, we will look at the performance for [`float32`][#fig-4] first.
 The plot compares the new triton-based implementation to the one available in older versions of PyTorch.
 The triton backed kernels show significant improvements over the previous version.
-Speedup near 2x is observed at sparsity ratios near 50%.
-At high sparsity ratio it exceeds 6x.
+A speedup near 2x is observed at sparsity ratios near 50%.
+At high sparsity ratios, it exceeds 6x.
 This is a leap forward in terms of raw sparse performance but we are primarily concerned with performance compared to the dense baseline as this will determine if sparsity can be used without a performance penalty.